 Okie dokie folks, time for a little heart-to-heart about that fantabulous (don’t you love my new word?)
 Holiday just around the corner. . .
 Christmas.
-Grab a cup of coffee and a piece of Halloween candy, curl up on your sofa, and let’s just pretend we’re having a chat face to face about how we’re going to handle this one.
+Grab a cup of coffee and a piece of cake or pie, curl up on your sofa, and let’s just pretend we’re having a chat face to face about how we’re going to handle this one.

 But that doesn’t mean you have to buy them.

 Because the deals are out there, my job is to make sure you see the best of everything, and find you as many awesome deals as I can.
 However, I do not want you to purchase a single item that you do not need or cannot pay for even if it’s a deal.
 Did you hear me???
 I mean it.

 So, how do you know where to start with Christmas shopping?

 Here are six things you need to do before Christmas shopping: